 The Arabian peninsula is mostly desert.
-Towns were few, divided mainly among tribes with camels and flocks of cattle and sheep.
+Towns were few and the area divided mainly among tribes with camels and flocks of cattle and sheep.
 Tribes sometimes compensated for periods of extreme dryness by raiding neighboring tribes or a passing caravan.
-And these were a polytheistic people.
-At the city of Mecca was a shrine, the Kaaba, a great sacred rock believed to have fallen as a meteorite from heaven, and said to contain something like 360 different gods.
-Once every lunar year, tribes would make a pilgrimage to the Kaaba, give respect to their pagan gods and trade in the city.
+These were a polytheistic people, and at the city of Mecca was a shrine, the Kaaba, a great sacred rock believed to have fallen as a meteorite from heaven and said to contain something like 360 different gods.
+Once every lunar year, tribes would make a pilgrimage to the Kaaba to give respect to their gods and to trade.

 Monotheism had been encroaching on the Arab world.
 In Arabia were descendants of Jewish refugees from centuries before.
-There was Christianity in the Roman Empire and missionaries that had arrived in Arabia by the year 500, and Christianity was established in various trade centers.
-The entire Arabian province of Najran had been Christian.
+Christian missionaries had arrived in Arabia by the year 500.
+The entire Arabian province of Najran was Christian.
 Christianity was established superficially in various other centers of trade, and Arabs living on the borders of what was left of the Byzantine and Sassanid empires had contacts with people and ideas from those empires.
-There were Arabs living next to the Byzantine empire.

-Another great cultural diffusion was taking place.
-A tradesman from Mecca named Mohammad was familiar with Christianity's New Testament and the Old Testament of the Jews, and with the religion.
+A tradesman from Mecca named Mohammad was familiar with Christianity's New Testament and the Old Testament of the Jews.
 He had become familiar with people who were neither Jewish nor Christian but had discarded the worship of idols and considered themselves as worshiping one god.
 One of them was the cousin of his first wife.

-The earliest biography of the Prophet Muhammad of which scholars are aware dates to 767 – 135 years after his death, and this biography has been available through a later edition, compiled in 833.
-Muhammad is described as occasionally withdrawing to meditate in a cave outside his home town, Mecca, similar to the withdrawal of some Christian ascetics in Syria.
-Muhammad at around the age of 40 in the year 610, is described as hearing messages from God via Gabriel, an angel in Jewish folklore.
+The earliest biography of Muhammad of which scholars are aware dates to 767 — 135 years after his death — and this biography has been available through a later edition, compiled in the year 833.
+The biography describes Muhammad as occasionally withdrawing to meditate in a cave outside his hometown, Mecca — similar to the withdrawal of some Christian ascetics in Syria.
+Muhammad, at around the age of 40 in the year 610, is described as hearing messages from God via Gabriel, an angel in Jewish folklore.
 Muhammad decided that the god he knew in Arabic as Allah was also Jehovah, the god of the Jews and Christians.
-He claimed to foresee the end of the world, a day of judgment when the dead would be awakened, when all would be judged according to their deeds and sent to either paradise or eternal flames.
+He claimed to foresee the end of the world described by Jews and Christians: a day of judgment when the dead would be awakened, when all would be judged according to their deeds and sent to either paradise or eternal flames.

 Muslim scholars would view Muhammad's revelations as an intervention by God.
 The scholar Reza Aslan writes"